Advanced Host Integration

 DBFLOW_AUTH_GUARD=web

-2. Register providers at boot
+2. Register providers after the application boots

-Create a host service provider (recommended) instead of inline registration in routes or controllers:
+Create a host service provider (recommended) instead of inline registration in routes or controllers.

 <?php